OpenPrinting/cups-filters/README.txt

     are provided by both CUPS and this package.
 Then the filters of this package should be used.

-    For compiling and using this package CUPS, Poppler, libjpeg, libpng, and libtiff are needed.
+    For compiling and using this package CUPS, Poppler, libjpeg, libpng, libtiff, and libijs are needed.
 It is highly recommended, especially if non-PostScript printers are used, to have Ghostscript, foomatic-filters, and foomatic-db installed.

     CUPS, this package, and Ghostscript contain some rudimentary printer drivers, see http://www.openprinting.org/drivers/ for a more